Wholetpaulin/Namer/README.md

 ### One More Thing

-If you have any questions about this project or the material we have covered, please post them in the community channels in slack so that your fellow developers can help you!
-If you're still having trouble, you can come to office hours for assistance from your instructor and TAs.
+If you have any questions about this project or the material, please feel free to contact me.

 **Thanks for stopping by!**

 ## Copyright

-Coding Boot Camp (C) 2016.
+Paul Trettenero (C) 2017.
 All Rights Reserved.